Cleaning up the Housatonic

 - Rest of River

-Cleanup of PCBs and other hazardous substances in Pittsfield and the Housatonic River has progressed under an October 2000 Consent Decree entered into by EPA, Massachusetts, Connecticut, the City of Pittsfield, the General Electric Company and others.
+Cleanup of PCBs and other hazardous substances in Pittsfield and the Housatonic River has progressed under an October 2000 Consent Decree entered into by EPA, Massachusetts, Connecticut, the City of Pittsfield, the General Electric Company, and the Pittsfield Economic Development Authority.
 Cleanup was required for twenty contaminated areas outside the River, five groundwater management areas, and three River segments—the Upper ½-Mile Reach, the 1.5 Mile Reach, and Rest of River.

 Non-River Cleanup Areas

-Cleanup is substantially complete at 20 of the 20 contaminated areas outside the River.
-See link to a Figure showing the location of the areas and the current status (PDF) (1 pg, 1.1 MB, About PDF).
-The Unkamet Brook Area remediation was substantially completed in October 2016.
-A Final Completion Report is expected to be submitted in early 2018 for the Unkamet Brook Area.
-If acceptable, EPA will then issue a Certification of Completion for Unkamet Brook.
+Cleanup is substantially complete at all 20 contaminated areas outside the River.
+See link to a Figure showing the location of the areas and the current status (PDF) (1 pg, 1.2 MB, About PDF).

-Remediation is substantially complete at the Floodplain Residential Properties Downstream of the Confluence.
+Remediation is substantially complete at the 20th RAA, which is the Floodplain Residential Properties Downstream of the Confluence RAA.
 Remediation began in the summer of 2017 and seven properties were remediated by the end of year, with maintenance and replanting of some trees scheduled for the spring of 2018.
 There are ongoing discussions with one property owner, and remediation at a second property is deferred until the adjacent Rest of River remediation occurs.

 Fifty acres of cleaned up property have been transferred to the Pittsfield Economic Development Authority (PEDA) for redevelopment.
 PEDA currently has two tenants; a two-acre solar array and a financial services company.
 There are development proposals in the works for two other PEDA parcels.